-The date recorded must be the last day of the semester for which the report card demonstrating that the MSG requirements are met was issued, not the date the Board was notified of the MSG.
+enter the last day of the semester for which the report card demonstrating MSG requirements are met was issued, not the date staff receives the transcript or report card.

+Type of Achievement:

+Staff must select Report card/transcript for one semester and meets academic standards.